VictorRuedaM/VictorRuedaM/README.md

 <h2 align="center">Backend Developer</h2>

 <p>
- I am a Backend Developer passionate about creating impactful technological solutions, with experience in the development of web projects and applications.
+ I am a Full Stack Developer passionate about creating impactful technological solutions, with experience in the development of web projects and applications.
 I have a solid knowledge of JavaScript, TypeScript, ReactJS, ExpressJS, NestJS, MySQL, PostgreSQL and MongoDB.
 I am passionate about the IT world and I enjoy the possibility that programming gives me to create incredible solutions that positively impact the technological world that surrounds us.

 </p>